Git Projects

 Make sure to paste the HTTP(S) (and not the SSH) version of your Git URL.
 Also, if your Git provider (e.g. Bitbucket) starts the URL with your username, make sure to remove it including the @.
 While this should be done automatically by xltrail, it's good to double-check in case your credentials are not accepted.

-Depending on the size of your Git repo, the initial syncing may take anything from a few minutes to a few hours: You will be able to check the progress by clicking the History button in the gray bar on the workbook view.
+Depending on the size of your Git repo, the initial syncing may take anything from a few minutes to a few hours: You will be able to check the progress by clicking the History button in the commit box on the Workbook View.

 How to Generate Tokens